By Zeina Haddad

 Published:

-My Promise to You: You will never find an AI-generated recipe here.
-Every post on this site is written by me, tested by me, and tasted by my family.
+Hi there 👋 I’m Zeina Haddad.
+I believe that food doesn't need to "look perfect", but to "taste more than perfect"!
+As author of “My Mama Knows Best!”, I share authentic Lebanese and global recipes.
+My Promise to You: 100% AI-Free recipes.
+Every dish is written by me, tested by me, and tasted by my family.
 Join me in celebrating the joy of slow, intentional cooking.

-Meet the Lebanese version of the popular Levantine Fatayer with meat filling โ famously called in Lebanon "Fatayer bi Lahmah" or Braket bi Lahmeh".
+Meet the Lebanese version of the popular Levantine Fatayer with meat filling — famously called in Lebanon "Fatayer bi Lahmah" or Braket bi Lahmeh".

 This recipe for Fatayer bi Lahmeh is particularly special to me because it comes straight from my mother's kitchen.
 It's the same soft dough and spiced filling I remember watching her pinch into crescents as a child.